songzhw/songzhw.github.io/eng/2017-04-05-manager-eng.md

 My group used to be Operations.
 When Operations became a separate group, the old director promoted Clyde from my group.

+transition sth. back to sb. : A has to transition training back to B.

+take over training
+email Sb. to ask for help.

 5. 角度相关
-from the perspective of : from a perspective of a talented mid-level manager. the practices in this blog can be adapted and applied to most situations
+from the perspective of : from a perspective of a talented mid-level manager. the practices in this blog can be adapted and applied to most situations use the wrong approach
+Do you think they are literally idiots?
+Let me give you a little feedback right now, so you can understand what I'm seeing.

+- On a practical level, it's really difficult to have a strong working relationship with someone you don't respect.
+And you language says you don't respect them.
+- I never thought of it that way.

+If you think of them as your colleagues, and try to imagine their point of view, you'll have a different perspective.

 6. 培养人
 coach people into performing management jobs